natir/blog/content/long-read-misassemblies/index.md

 **For an uncorrected long-read assemblies, we recommend to use a lower-than-default QUAST identity threshold parameter (80 %)**

-## Effect of extensive-min-size on misassemblies count
+## Effect of extensive-mis-size on misassemblies count

 We observed that the `min-identity` parameter has a very important impact on the number of misassemblies for uncorrected long-read assemblies (-> need to set it to 80 %.)
 Now we want to observe what is the impact of another parameter: `extensive-mis-size`, which is length threshold for the detection of relocations as misassemblies.